verkkokauppacom/parallel-phpunit/README.md

 The usage is:

-    parallel-phpunit [parallel-phpunit switches] [phpunit switches] <directory>
+    parallel-phpunit [phpunit and parallel-phpunit switches] <directory>

 Only the directory version of `phpunit` is supported so you can't replace the directory part with file name.
+The parallel-phpunit switches are:
+ * --pu-cmd - Custom phpunit run script, default value is 'phpunit'
+ * --pu-thread - The maximum number of parallel phpunit commands running at the same time, default value is '3'

-All given `phpunit` switches are directly passed to the parallel `phpunit` commands.
+All other switches are considered to be `phpunit` switches and they are directly passed to the parallel `phpunit` commands.

 How does it work?
 -----------------

-The `parallel-phpunit` command finds files with tests using mask '*Test.php'( for customize use --pu-test-mask) under given directory.
-For every test file following command is executed:
+The `parallel-phpunit` command first finds all phpunit test files under given directory.
+By default all file names ending with 'Test.php' or '.phpt' are considered to be test files.
+You can change this default with phpunit switch --test-suffix.
+Test files are executed in alphabetical order and for every test file following command is executed:

     phpunit [phpunit switches] <test_file>

+There is a maximum limit of parallel phpunit commands (controlled by switch --pu-thread) and only this amount of concurrent test executions are running at the same time.
+The rest of the executions are waiting for some running test execution to finnish.

-When atleast one `phpunit` command is running a summary report line is printed once every two seconds.
+When atleast one `phpunit` command is running a summary report line is printed once every second.
 Here is an example output:

     Success: 30 Fail: 0 Error: 0 Skip: 3 Incomplete: 0
     Success: 35 Fail: 0 Error: 0 Skip: 3 Incomplete: 0